giusepperizzo/geosummly/README.md

 -O –output  <path/to/dir>   set the output directory -g –gnum    <arg>           set the number of cells of a side of the squared grid.
 Default 20.
 -r –rnum    <arg>           set the number of cells, taken randomly, chosen for the sampling.
 -s –social  <arg>           set the social network for meta-data collection.
-So far only foursquare is activable.
-Default fourquare.
+So far only Foursquare is activable.
+Default Fourquare.
 -z -sleep   <arg>           set the milliseconds between two calls to social media server.
 Default 0.
 -C –cache                   cache activation.
 Default deactivated.
 ```